Ticket in. Shipped code out.

 Can I turn this off per repo?

 Yes.
 Founder Mode is per-repo and per-branch.
-You can leave it off for one repo, allow only the green tier on another, and run full auto on a third.
+You can leave it off for one repo, allow only the high-grade low-risk tier on another, and run full auto on a third.
 Default for new repos is off — you have to explicitly opt in.

 Does my code still get tested?